 What is Deemed Export Quantity?

-Deemed export quantity is an estimation, based on a formula, of exported electricity in kWh.
+Deemed export quantity is an estimation, based on a formula, of your exported electricity.

 The formula to calculate it is as follows: Deemed export quantity = MEC x Capacity Factor x Export Factor x Provision Interval.